IBM-Blockchain-Archive/marbles/tutorial_part1.md

 Individual marbles and anything else we need will live inside this single chaincode’s state space.
 Of course there are much more complicated architectures you can create with a blockchain network.
 I wanted to start here with the simplest one I could think of.
-We will take a look at writting more specific chaincode after we get an environment setup.
+We will take a look at writing more specific chaincode after we get an environment setup.

 # Setup Options:
 So the cc is great and all but first we need a blockchain network.